Aspose/releases.aspose.com/content/en/words/cpp/new-releases/aspose.words-for-c++-23.12.md

 {{< Common/wrapper class="HTMLDescription">}}
 {{% Releases/ReleasesFileFeatures %}}

-### Control PDF Page Layout
+### Control Page Layout

 - A new public property `PageLayout` is added to the [`PdfSaveOptions`](https://reference.aspose.com/words/cpp/aspose.words.saving/pdfsaveoptions/) class in this release of the Aspose.Words for C++ API.
 - `PdfPageLayout` is the new pulic enumeration introduced in this release.

-Using this property, you can specify the initial page layout to be used when a PDF document is opened in a PDF reader.
+Using this property, you can specify the initial page layout to be used when a document is opened in a PDF reader.

 *[Source\*](https://releases.aspose.com/words/cpp/release-notes/2023/aspose-words-for-cpp-23-12-release-notes/)*